HB481 Alabama 2015 Session

 - Harvesting of shrimp, Department of Conservation and Natural Resources authorized to establish areas that are closed to the commercial and recreational harvesting of shrimp, emergency ruling authority

-This bill would also allow the commissioner to provide for emergency open or closed seasons for the harvesting of shrimp.
+- Allows the Commissioner to provide for emergency open or closed seasons for harvesting shrimp.

 - Subjects